Early Childhood

-The Temple B’nai Abraham Pre-K program embraces preschoolers’ innate sense of curiosity and passion for learning using play and exploration through a Jewish lens.
+The TBA Pre-K program embraces preschoolers’ innate sense of curiosity and passion for learning using play and exploration through a Jewish lens.
 Children will be introduced to the concepts of doing “good deeds” as it relates to Jewish values and the belief that the divine is in each of us.
-We will familiarize our students with Jewish holidays and customs and acquaint them with Hebrew letters and language.
-This innovative curriculum is guaranteed to inspire young learners.
-We also partner with PJ Library for Family Holiday Workshops and Tot Shabbat family dinners and programs.
+We familiarize our students with Jewish holidays and customs and acquaint them with Hebrew letters and language.

 If you are a member, register for our Religious School HERE.
 For non-members register HERE.